 Benchmarks don't show the true measure of a phone (opens in new tab), however.
 How they perform from day to day is what matters.

 Several Android Central writers use the Galaxy S21 as their daily phone, and its performance for gaming and demanding apps is top-notch.
 The Snapdragon 888 and its 8GB of RAM hold up to scrutiny over half a year after launch.
 Meanwhile, we've only had a brief time with the Pixel 6 and Google Tensor thus far, but our reviewer found it to be "butter smooth" 99% of the time, with remarkably few bugs for a first-gen chipset.
 Tensor is a multitasking champ, easily handling several apps at once without running hot — something previous Pixels struggled with.

 So while we won't claim to know for sure if Tensor or the Snapdragon 888 is faster, both chipsets are more than fast enough to justify buying either phone.
 So let's talk about the intangibles outside of performance.

-The Pixel 6 will get four years of software updates to Android 16 in 2025; it'll receive them immediately alongside newer Pixels in the fall, while older Android flagships usually have to wait until winter or spring the following year.
+The Pixel 6 will get four years of software updates to Android 15; it'll receive them immediately alongside newer Pixels in the fall, while older Android flagships usually have to wait until winter or spring the following year.
 Plus, it'll receive one more year of security updates through fall 2026.
 That's unprecedented for any non-Apple phone.

 Samsung has also stepped up its phone support for the S21.
 It'll update up to Android 14 (or One UI 6) in 2024, while Samsung has promised four years of security updates through early 2025.
 That falls short of the Pixel 6, but it's more than enough support to last you a few years until you're ready to upgrade.